bmartino1/Unraid-docker-unifi/README.md

 https://forums.unraid.net/topic/147455-support-unifi-controller-unifi-unraid-reborn/

 * <sup>1</sup> This image will automatically disable anonymous telemetry collected by Ubiquiti by adding a flag (`config.system_cfg.1=system.analytics.anonymous=disabled`) to each sites `config.properties`.
 You will still have to disable telemetry in the global settings too, to disable *all* telemetry.
 You can check your telemetry status by SSH’ing into an access point and checking ` grep analytics /tmp/system.cfg`, the output should read `disabled`.
 Make sure to also DNS block the FQDN `trace.svc.ui.com` in your DNS blocker.

+CREDITS:
+WGstarks/PeteAsking/11notes Thanks for all your work and support.

 # ElevenNotes<sup>™️</sup>
 This image is provided to you at your own risk.
 Always make backups before updating an image to a new version.
 Check the changelog for breaking changes.